ethereum/pos-evolution/pos-evolution.md

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_8471a94e1ff220ca780db1f60be2686b.png)

 Observe that, through equivocation discounting, this attack can no longer be placed.
-Equivocating blocks are not considered during the fork choice.
+Equivocating blocks are not considered during the fork-choice.

 #### Problem: Ex-Ante Reorg